madslundt/ReactHooksvsClasses/README.md

 ## Higher-Order Component
-Higher-Order Components is an advanced technique in React for reusing component logic and are not part of the React API.
-They are a pattern that emerges from React’s compositional nature.
+Higher-Order Components is an advanced technique in React for reusing component logic and is not part of the React API.
+It is a pattern that emerges from React’s compositional nature.

 Higher-Order Component simply is a function that takes a component and returns a new component.